randomperson189/ECS-AreaTrigger/README.md

 # ECS-AreaTrigger
-This is an ECS implementation of AreaTrigger.
+This is an ECS implementation of AreaTrigger for CryEngine 5.

 ## How to install the plugin to your project: